ganrad/nodejs-aks-cosmosdb-po-api/README.md

 ![alt tag](./images/A-07.PNG)

 Click on **Done**.
 The *DevOps Project* wizard shall execute the following steps
-- Provision build and release pipelines for the application in VSTS and run the pipelines.
-The release pipeline will build an application container image and push the image to a new container registry in Azure.
+- Provision build (Continuous Integration) and release (Continuous Deployment) pipelines for the application in VSTS and run the pipelines.
+The release pipeline will build an application container image and push the image to a new [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) instance.
-- Provision and deploy the containerized application to a Web App Service on Linux.
+- Provision and deploy the containerized application to a Web App for Containers Service on Linux.
 The Web App Service will be provisioned in a App Service Plan.

 The application can now be accessed via a browser at *[web app name].azurewebsites.net*.